 Songs for a Stranger movements:

 i A Fragile Memory (4’40)

 v In the Midst (4’39)

-Songs for a Stranger was supported by a Creative Scotland Quality Arts Production Award.
+Songs for a Stranger was further supported by a Creative Scotland Quality Arts Production Award.

 **** Joyce McMillan, The Scotsman 23/0911, Arches Live!, Glasgow